-The pervasiveness of climate change impact is vividly recognized in its various manifestation of natural and environmental disasters, and consequent loss of lives and property.
-There is a perceptible dearth of skilled human resources to address the issues effectively in mitigating challenges at local as well as national levels.
-The priorities have been placed to understand the environmental processes and projected climatic and meteorological trend in different geographic regions, generate spatio-temporal data on climate and disaster proneness, build predictive modelling tools for environmental impact and human health risk assessment, and innovate disaster management methodologies for micro and macro level intervention.
+The pervasiveness of the impact of climate change is becoming increasingly evident through its vivid manifestation as natural and environmental disasters and the consequent destruction of life and property.
+There is a perceptible dearth of skilled human resource in addressing this issue effectively by negotiating challenges at local, national and international levels.
+It is now a matter of high priority to develop a better understanding of environmental processes and projected climatic and meteorological trends in different geographic regions, generate spatio-temporal data on climate and disaster proneness, build predictive modelling tools for environmental impact and human health risk assessment, and innovate disaster management methodologies for micro and macro level intervention.

-The School of Environment and Disaster Management (EDM) puts emphasis on the study of environmental systems in totality, encompassing the study of natural or man-made disasters.
+The School of Environment and Disaster Management (EDM) at RKMVERI puts special emphasis on the study of environmental systems in totality, thus encompassing the study of natural and man-made disasters.

-At its formative phase, EDM activity plans to:
+In its formative phase, EDM plans to operate with the following priorities:

 - Strengthen R&D and academic activities on the micro and macro perspectives of environmental variability and climate change impacts;

-- Generate baseline data and specially building database for effective dissemination of information on environmental vulnerability, and disaster risk mitigation;
+- Generate baseline data and specially build database for effective dissemination of information on environmental vulnerability and disaster risk mitigation;

 - Build up a mechanism for sustainability of the EDM activity and conduct programme specific priority research projects to generate constant pool of infrastructure and logistics;

-- Community engagement and extension activity through social partners to promote and disseminate practical guidance on EDM at the grassroots.
+- Engage with the society and participate in extension activity through social partners to promote and disseminate practical guidance on EDM at the grassroots.

-A full-fledged post graduate course on Environment & Disaster Management will be started from the academic year 2018-19.
-Students are welcome to be enrolled.
-(Visit IRDM Website for more info)
+A full-fledged post graduate course on Environment & Disaster Management has been started from the academic year 2018-19.
+Visit IRDM Website for more information.